The Alpine Club Library is now open Tuesday - Thursday by appointment only.

-Our Librarian will be visiting the library once a week to answer enquiries requiring research, and to post out loans to members and provide document scans, so do still get in touch via email or phone and leave a message.
+If you are unable to travel our Librarian is able to answer enquiries requiring research, post out book loans to members, and provide document scans, so do still get in touch via email or phone and leave a message.

 Any members that need to return books can either keep them for the time being (all loans will be renewed) or return by post to the Library.

 The Library, housed in the Club's premises, has an unrivalled collection of over 30,000 books, magazines, club journals, expedition reports and rare historic material.
 Some modern guidebooks, photographs (see AC Photo Library) historic diaries, press cuttings and correspondence (see AC Archives)

 Many books can be borrowed by AC members, the exceptions being guidebooks and valuable items.
 Books can be borrowed in person or by post within the UK.
 Photocopies can be requested in person, by post or e-mail.

 The Club holds a wonderful collection of over 35,000 historic and modern photographs in the form of prints, negatives, glass plates, lantern slides, transparencies and albums.
 The Photo Library has been set up to conserve and manage this collection